Intelligent Systems Research Group

 Our partners are Hochschule Furtwangen, Inferics GmbH, voice INTER connect GmbH, 3dvisionlabs GmbH, easierLife GmbH, BruderhausDiakonie.

-HKA will take over the optical and acoustic perception as well as the activity analysis in close cooperation with the technology partners Inferics GmbH, voice INTER connect and 3dvisionlabs.
-The technology partners extend the optical perception capabilities of PatronuSens multimodally and integrate the sensor platform into KARE-Sens.
-The easierLife GmbH acts as a system integrator and will adapt its cloud infrastructure, and implement the necessary interfaces, processes and applications.
-HFU acts as the interface between technical research and the application field of care.
-The application partner BruderhausDiakonie contributes the necessary practical relevance and works together with the scientific partners HKA and HFU on the methodological planning and implementation of the needs assessment together with elderly clients and the nursing and care staff, the participatory research processes, and the application-related evaluation and is responsible for the organization of the ethical monitoring and the scientific accompanying project.
+HKA took over the optical and acoustic perception as well as the activity analysis in close cooperation with the technology partners Inferics GmbH, voice INTER connect and 3dvisionlabs.
+The technology partners extended the optical perception capabilities of PatronuSens multimodally and integrated the sensor platform into KARE-Sens.
+The easierLife GmbH acted as a system integrator and adapted its cloud infrastructure, and implemented the necessary interfaces, processes and applications.
+HFU acted as the interface between technical research and the application field of care.
+The application partner BruderhausDiakonie contributed the necessary practical relevance and works together with the scientific partners HKA and HFU on the methodological planning and implementation of the needs assessment together with elderly clients and the nursing and care staff, the participatory research processes, and the application-related evaluation and is responsible for the organization of the ethical monitoring and the scientific accompanying project.

-KARE is funded by the Federal Ministry of Education and Research (BMBF) under the funding code 16SV8803.
+KARE was funded by the Federal Ministry of Education and Research (BMBF) under the funding code 16SV8803.